core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 For endpoints that support the pairwise mode, the ECDH-SS + HKDF-256 algorithm specified in Section 6.3.1 of {{I-D.ietf-cose-rfc8152bis-algs}} and the X25519 curve {{RFC7748}} are mandatory to implement.

+### Group Manager Public Key ## {#ssec-common-context-gm-pub-key}

+Group Manager Public Key specifies the public key of the Group Manager.
+This is included in the external additional authenticated data (see {{sec-cose-object-ext-aad}}), to protect messages with the group mode (see {{mess-processing}}) or with the pairwise mode (see {{sec-pairwise-protection}}).

+Each group member MUST obtain the public key of the Group Manager with a valid proof-of-possession of the corresponding private key, for instance when joining the group.
+Further details on the provisioning of the Group Manager's public key to the group members are out of the scope of this document.

 ## Sender Context and Recipient Context ## {#ssec-sender-recipient-context}

 OSCORE specifies the derivation of Sender Context and Recipient Context, specifically of Sender/Recipient Keys and Common IV, from a set of input parameters (see Section 3.2 of {{RFC8613}}).
 This derivation applies also to Group OSCORE, and the mandatory-to-implement HKDF and AEAD algorithms are the same as in {{RFC8613}}.
 The Sender ID SHALL be unique for each endpoint in a group with a fixed Master Secret, Master Salt and Group Identifier (see Section 3.3 of {{RFC8613}}).